 Violations of Mr. Rusesabagina’s right to confidential communication with his lawyers also took place against the backdrop of allegations that his family was subject to ‘Pegasus’ surveillance by the Rwandan authorities.
 Following the conclusion of the trial, Mr. Robertson found “This was a show trial, rather than a fair judicial inquiry.”

-For a full analysis, see here.
+For a full analysis in English, see here.